'Peace, Paws, and Music’ fest in Chester

-It certainly has been an interesting week in the Adirondacks, and fortunately, I spent a fair portion of it in camp.
+It has been an interesting week in the Adirondacks, and fortunately, I spent a fair portion of it in camp.

 An old dirt road once snaked its way through the woodland between North Hudson and Keene, unrolling through the Adirondack forest like a crooked streambed.